- Bachelor Level

 - Ethics & Science in Humanitarian Engineering (5ECTS)

-Courses of Humanitarian Engineering relate to and can be combined with courses from:
+Courses of Humanitarian Engineering relate to and can be combined with courses from the Msc programmes:

 - Sustainable Energy Technology (3rd year Bsc students can follow 1st year courses from SET)

-- Spatial Engineering (not sure yet if Bsc students are allowed to take Msc courses from SE).
+- Spatial Engineering (3rd year Bsc students can follow 1st year courses from SE).

-This new MSc programme in Humanitarian Engineering offers a diverse range of courses tailored to this field.
-In the first year, you will take core courses specific to Humanitarian Engineering, while the second year provides the flexibility to choose elective courses from other programmes.
-As a result, exchange students can check out the first year courses within this programme.
-A good way of choosing related topics is by checking out the courses in Sustainable Energy Technology and Spatial Engineering as well.
+1. This new MSc programme in Humanitarian Engineering offers a diverse range of courses tailored to this field.
+In the first year, you will take core courses specific to Humanitarian Engineering, while the second year provides the flexibility to choose elective courses from other programmes

 In case you wish to combine courses from other study programmes, the courses in the fields of: